HMS Cardiff (D108): Falklands War (1982)

 On 2 April 1982, the disputed British overseas territory of the Falkland Islands was invaded by neighbouring Argentina.
 The United Kingdom, nearly 8000 mi away, assembled and dispatched a naval task force of 28,000 troops to recapture the islands.
 The conflict ended that June with the surrender of the Argentine forces; the battles fought on land, at sea, and in the air had cost the lives of some 900 British and Argentine servicemen.

 Just over a month before the start of the war, Cardiff, under the command of Captain Michael Harris, had begun a six-month deployment to the Persian Gulf with the Armilla Patrol.
 Cardiff had relieved her sister ship and class lead from this operational tasking, but was herself redeployed to the Falklands effort on 23 April.
 She sailed alone to Gibraltar and rendezvoused on 14 May with the Bristol group of British warships already heading south to the islands.

 During the journey, Cardiffs crew performed various training exercises, including defence against air attack (involving simulation runs by friendly Harrier and Jaguar aircraft), nuclear, biological, and chemical weapons and Exocet anti-ship missiles.
-All British Type 42's involved in the war were instructed to paint two vertical black stripes down either side the middle of their ships.
+All British Type 42's involved in the war were instructed to paint two vertical black stripes down either side of the middle of their ships.
 This would allow the Royal Navy submarines to distinguish them from the two Argentine Type 42's.
 On 22 May, an Argentine reconnaissance Boeing 707, no. TC-92 of the Argentine Air Force's Grupo 1, De Transporte Aereo Escuadron II (Spanish for "2nd Air Transport Squadron, Group 1"), was fired on by Cardiff.
 The aircraft was detected while shadowing the Bristol group, and Cardiff was ordered to drop back and engage.
 The ship fired two Sea Darts at the aircraft at 11:40 (local time) from maximum range; the first fell short and second missed due to evasive manoeuvres taken by the aircraft's crew.
 After the attack, TC-92 dropped below radar level and returned to El Palomar.
 On 25 May, Cardiff was tasked with the recovery of four Special Air Service (SAS) troopers, who had parachuted from a C-130 Hercules passing over the destroyer.